Content Comprehensiveness for SEO – Are You Content With Your Content?

 Did you see what we did with this title?
 Not only is it a nifty alliteration, but it’s also a great way to indicate to Google that this guide will give users everything they want.

-To Google, these are useful subtopics that not only make this page sound like an authority on the topic, but also give users a much broader range that will best serve their needs.
+To Google, these are useful subtopics that not only make the page sound like an authority on the topic, but also give users a much broader spectrum to work with that will best serve their needs.
 These subtopics come from having a basic understanding of what questions a user might ask after reading a content piece.

 If there are too many keywords, you can even use them as ideas for future content, to make your website a true one-stop for customers.
 This greatly increases rankings as well.

 What else do you need to keep in mind?